laravel/docs/billing.md

     Route::view('checkout.success)->name('checkout-success');

 As you can see in the example above we provide a redirect to Stripe Checkout for a given Price identifier.
 In the previous request the customer selected a quantity which we pass along.
 The `checkout` method already takes care of creating a customer in Stripe and connecting it to your user.
-After finishing the checkout session, we either redirect them to a dedicated succes or cancelation page.
+After finishing the checkout session, we either redirect them to a dedicated success or cancellation page.

 <a name="quickstart-tracking-orders"></a>
 ### Tracking Orders